-There are many different types of taps, and knowing exactly when to use each kind is the goal of this guide.
+This is your complete guide to types of taps.
+There are many different types of thread taps, and knowing exactly when to use each will make your tapping faster and easier.

 A great variety of thread taps are available with varying advantages and disadvantages: